 - To Open or Close the Preview Pane in File Explorer: Press ALT + P

 - To Open or Close the Details Pane in File Explorer: Press ALT + SHIFT + P

 3] Preview/Open Files using Third Party Applications

 Cool File Viewer:

-Cool File Viewer is a free application for Windows which allows users to view any file on your PC by simply selecting any file via the program window without first having to decide which application to use to open the file.
+Cool File Viewer is a free application for Windows which allows users to view any file on the PC by simply selecting any file via the program window without first having to decide which application to use to open the file.